 In comparison to any major city, the restaurants in London, Ontario may appear underwhelming.
-That’s largely because a Google search for “restaurants in London Ontario” will do one of three things:
+That’s largely because a Google search for “restaurants in London Ontario” will do one of two things:

 - Do you mean London England?

 But I am here to tell you London punches above its weight in restaurants – you just need to know where to look.
 Having lived in this city for the majority of my life, including my high school and university years, I’ve accumulated a great list of underrated and overlooked restaurants in London, Ontario.
 Try out these joints for great food in fun places at good prices, and support some local businesses!

 All of the restaurants in this post can be found on the map below.
 I’ve also included my favourite cafes in London on the same map.
 Since I spend the bulk of my time in Old North, Old South and downtown, the majority of the restaurants and cafes are there as well.

 Brunch & Lunch Restaurants in London Ontario